MrDevAnony/Monix/README.md

 - `/api/uptime` - System uptime information
 - `/api/iops` - Disk I/O operations per second
 - `/api/processes` - Running processes with resource usage

-## Frontend

-The server will automatically look for frontend files in the following locations:
-- `./frontend/dist`
-- `./frontend/build`
-- `./dist`
-- `./build`
-- `../frontend/dist`
-- `../frontend/build`

-If a frontend is found, it will be served at the `/ui` endpoint.

-## Requirements

-- Python 3.7+
-- FastAPI
-- Uvicorn
-- psutil
-- rich (for console output)